Moving to Larnaca, Cyprus

 We asked people in Larnaca if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Larnaca, it's important to respect the local customs and traditions.
 Avoid making any negative comments about the ongoing political situation, particularly the division between the Greek and Turkish Cypriots.
 This is a sensitive topic and it's best to steer clear of it.
 When visiting churches or monasteries, dress modestly.
 Women should cover their shoulders and knees, while men should avoid wearing shorts.
 It's also considered disrespectful to take photographs inside some religious buildings, so always ask for permission first.
 Cypriots are known for their hospitality and it's common to be offered food or drink when visiting someone's home.
 Refusing such offers can be seen as rude, so it's best to accept, even if you're not hungry or thirsty.
 In Cyprus, it's considered impolite to point with your finger.
 Instead, use your whole hand to gesture.
 Similarly, avoid using the 'OK' hand gesture (forming a circle with your thumb and index finger), as this can be seen as offensive.
 Don't be surprised if you're interrupted while speaking.
 In Cypriot culture, this is not considered rude but rather a sign of active engagement in the conversation.
 Avoid discussing the 1974 invasion.
 This is a painful part of Cyprus' history and is still a contentious issue.
 Finally, be aware that punctuality is not always strictly observed in Cyprus.
-Don't be offended if locals are a little late for appointments or social gatherings," said one expat in Larnaca.
+Don't be offended if locals are a little late for appointments or social gatherings," remarked one expat who made the move to Larnaca.

 About the Author